 Contact us USA/CA: 800-2682918

-March is a month of transition from the cool to the hot season.
+March in Myanmar is a month of transition from the cool to the hot season.
 From the beginning of March onwards, temperatures increase steadily.

 Thus outdoor expeditions can be very uncomfortable, especially at archaeological sites such as Bagan.
 It’s cooler around Inle Lake and Yangon.
 Ngapali Beach is still good for vacations.
 And it’s still dry throughout the country.